 Software

-Next, since they were not able to read the patient’s records, I needed a way for them to document as thoroughly as possible.
-I added a dialog box that would allow them to document while still in video.
-This would push to the patient records that would be faxed to the facility and reduce redundancy for providers.
+Next, since they were not able to read the patient’s records, thorough documentation was critical.
+I added an in-video dialog box that allowed for documentation while meeting with he patient and nurse.
+This would push to the patients' records that would be faxed to the facility and reduce redundancy for providers.

-First releasE
+Initial releasE

 Round Two